bajuwa/ComicCompiler/README.md

       1. For this example, we'll assume your images are all named something like `image001.jpg`.
 If this isn't the case, see the [Common Problems](#common-problems) section.
 2. Open up that folder in your command line.
 3. Run the main `comcom` command (no additional arguments necessary)
-      1. If you're running Git Bash and the 'comcom' script is on your path, `comcom` should be enough.
-      2. If you're running in the default Windows terminal, you will need to call the script using the sh.exe (which you will most likely need to download separately):
-      `sh.exe comcom` or, if sh.exe isn't on your path, `"C:\Program Files\Git\bin\sh.exe" comcom`
 4. At this point, you'll see information printed to your screen.
 If all goes well you should see something like `Starting compilation...`.
 5. Once the script is done, it will say something like `Compilation Complete` and will stop.
 You can then open up the new `./Compiled/` folder in your current directory and see the pages that were generated.
       1. If the pages don't look as you want them, then you'll have to add arguments to adjust the behaviour.
 Below in are some common examples, but you can see a complete list in the [Command Line Arguments](#command-line-arguments) section.